HarteminkLab/COMPETE/COMPETE/README.md

     by passing it `-h` or `--help`.

     All arguments are optional.
 If concentrations are unspecified, nucleosomes will default to a concentration of `1` and all other DBFs will default to `0.01`.
-Any example run from the command line is:
+An example run from the command line is:

     ```bash